jcaston91/jcaston91.github.io/_posts/2019-05-15-Chuck_Norris_Jokes.md

 date: 2019-05-15
 author_profile: false
 tags:
-  - user input
+  - User Input
-  - python
+  - Python
   - JSON
+  - API
 excerpt: "This was a fun project that I did where I connected to an API that host differnt Chuck Norris Jokes."
 ---